Dry Eyes in Dallas

 Though dry eye is common and typically a benign (though uncomfortable) eye condition, it may also be caused by more serious underlying conditions like diabetes and thyroid dysfunction.
-If you experience chronically dry eyes, make an appointment with one of Saland Vision’s eye care professionals so that they can give you a thorough examination and provide you with a proper diagnosis and treatment options.
+If you experience chronically dry eyes, request an eye exam with one of our eye care professionals so that they can provide you with a proper diagnosis and treatment options.

 What Causes Dry Eye?

 Dry eye can be caused by many factors:

 - Slowed tear production that results as part of the aging process

 - Women who experience hormonal changes during pregnancy or menopause

 - Certain medications, including blood pressure medicine and oral contraceptives